-Be honest — how many times have you spent hours writing a blog post that should have ranked… but didn’t?
+Be honest — how many times have you spent hours writing a blog post with no real content process… and it still didn’t rank?

 You hit publish.